-Branding on a Budget – How to Build Your Ecommerce Platform.”
-Now, it’s really challenging, I know as a sort of designer and brander, even a retailer looking to launch online.
-How do you actually get this off the ground without spending so much money, or even hiring a big agency to do this?
-Now, it takes a lot of planning, but you can get it done.
+Branding on a budget, and building an e-commerce platform is really challenging.
+How do you actually get this project off the ground without spending so much money, or even hiring a big agency to do this?
+It takes a lot of planning but it can be done.

-I have to tell you, I’ve had some clients that had great experiences giving themselves three months out to build out a website, and actually ending up with agency-quality graphic designers, and agency-quality developers at a very discounted rate, because they were able to do their due diligence, find their proposals, and find somebody who would work well with them within their budget.
+The best way to start is to just give yourself enough time.
+You have access, at any given moment, to thousands of creative people who could help you build your site.
+If you’re not able to plan your website out far in advance, you’re going to end up pulling from low-hanging fruit.
+Some have had great experiences giving themselves three months out to build out a website, and actually ending up with agency-quality graphic designers, and agency-quality developers at very discounted rates.
+That’s because they were able to do their due diligence, find their proposals, and find somebody who would work well with them within their budget.